 First Reformed church is referred to in a derogatory sense as “the souvenir shop” and is only seen as a tourist attraction due to its age and historical weight as a former refuge along the Underground Railroad.
 Much of the film builds towards a climax as the church is about to celebrate its 250 year anniversary and a major celebration is to be held with all the big-wigs in town.
 This, obviously, causes a rift as Balq Industries is a presence in the ceremony.

-This may be hard to believe, but by the end of the movie we’re left with a ceremony full of people of importance and a pastor with a suicide bomb vest under his priestly garments.
+This may be hard to believe, but by the end of the movie we’re left with a ceremony full of people of importance (the upper class) and a pastor (the lower class) with a suicide bomb vest under his priestly garments.
 If the environment doesn’t kill us, Father Toller will.

 The film has a defined agenda in disseminating the idea of the evil capitalistic, soulless upper-class as the reason for the downfall of our world.
 I hate to lay it out so blunt, but the film is so superficial in its intent that it can’t be ignored.
-In the end, the film decides that we have replaced faith with capitalism and we will suffer the consequences.
+In the end, the film decides that we have placed too much value in faith and capitalism and we will suffer the consequences.

 With all this being said, this is a good film.
 Ethan Hawke is great in his part and many of the theological discussions are interesting (even if the film goes out of its way to demonstrate the Bible is contradictory and paradoxical).
-The look of the film is bleak and muted, and presented in a rare aspect ratio of 1.37:1 so as not to create an enveloping world.
-It is supposed to push you back and make you think as opposed to engross you.
+The look of the film is bleak and muted, and presented in a rare aspect ratio of 1.37:1, which suits the tone of the film.

 While the film has intentions of provoking thought and intellectual discourse, it comes to its own conclusions and removes much of the hypothetical from the conversation.
 It doesn’t ask a question and leave you to answer it, it asks the question and then slams you in the face with the agenda.
 I still want to think more, but overall I don’t agree with everything it has to say.
 See it for yourself, though.
 It’s worth it.